How to Run a Charity Auction: Step by Step Guide

 Planning timeline at a glance

-Here is a quick timeline based on DoJiggy and Nolo:
+Here is a quick timeline based on our charity auction planning timeline and charity auction budgeting guide:

 6 to 12 months before.
 Set your goal.
 Pick your date.
 Book the venue.
 Start recruiting your committee.
 Start asking for items.